zackarylile2/OCRProjectDemo/README.md

 **OCRProjectDemo**

 A minimal microservice for extracting text from PDFs and images using Tesseract OCR.
 Built with FastAPI, Celery, Redis, and Docker.
-Features
+NOTE: THIS IS NOT DESIGNED FOR PRODUCTION USE I ONLY WROTE THIS AS A EXAMPLE PROJECT FOR MY RESUME Features

     Upload a PDF or image file